National "Wear Red Day" kicks off February’s American Heart Month activities to increase awareness, raise money and promote change.

 Go Red for Women

 The first Friday in February is designated annually by the American Heart Association as national "Wear Red Day."
-This year the festivities take place on February 7.
 The day kicks off federally-designated American Heart Month to unite women across the nation to raise awareness of heart disease and stroke, and what they can do to reduce their risk.

 Across the country, Go Red for Women luncheons serve as a cornerstone for the Wear Red movement, encouraging women to prevent these diseases with a healthy lifestyle and necessary health screenings.
-Grab a friend and join us as we sponsor the 2020 Puget Sound Go Red For Women Luncheon on February 28, 2020 at the Westin Seattle, 11:30am-1:00pm.
+Grab a friend and join a local event.

 Here are some ways to get involved and spread awareness